jonathandannel/jonathandannel.com/content/posts/vim-modern-ide/index.md

 ![image](./vim-3.png)

-> The source code for everything covered in this walkthrough is [here](https://github.com/jonathandannel/nvim)
+> The source code for everything covered in this walkthrough is located [here](https://github.com/jonathandannel/nvim).

 Hopefully now that you've seen first hand how extensible and cool vim can actually be (and not actually too troublesome to set up), you'll go off on your own and make your own sweet configuration and give it a try for a while.
 [VimAwesome](https://vimawesome.com/) is a great resource for exploring what else is out there and ready to be dropped into your config.